Sanjay-Shr/DevOps_Challenge/README.md

 - Behind Kubernetes, Docker containers still run, but in a controlled and reliable way.
 - This helped me understand why orchestration is essential for real-world production workloads.

+### Day 51 - Environment Setup for DevOps Project

+- Today I focused on preparing the environment for the new DevOps project.
+- I verified all the necessary tools, prerequisites, and configurations required for development.
+- Reviewed the project structure and planned how components will be organized.
+- Prepared the base setup for Docker, backend services, and supporting tools.
+- This foundation will help avoid issues and make the upcoming development smoother.
+- From tomorrow, I will begin building and integrating the project components.

 ---

 ## How to Use This Repo